Craft Your Progress.

 And it won’t change by pushing harder.

-Over time, the way creative work is led produces one of two trajectories.
+Over time, the way progress is crafted produces one of two trajectories.

 Early on, the difference between the two trajectories can be easy to miss.